-Commercial development along the DuPont Boulevard (US 113) corridor continues strong.
-Construction of multi-family housing has begun with six buildings (137 units) and associated community amenities at the Oaks at Georgetown.
-Discussions with the Village of College Park for their residential phase (single and multi-family) have started.
-The increase in residential projects complements the commercial development.
+Commercial development along the DuPont Boulevard (US 113) corridor remains constant, both in terms of new and redevelopment projects.
+Multi-family housing continues to be the most prevalent in terms of large scale housing projects.
+The Oaks at Georgetown completed its six buildings and associated community amenities.
+Approval for the Village of College Park for their residential phase (single and multi-family) have been granted and several other properties are currently in various stages of the planning process.
+Single family home construction on infill lots continues as well.
 Efforts continue to attract additional medical facilities, retail, and service type offerings.